-In the example, the middle scan (Fig. 4b) has a wind speed spike of 15 ms^{-1} , while the reference wind speed reaches 5.8 ms^{-1} .
-The radial wind speed magnitude measured in the spike region stays below 7 ms^{-1} .
-The lidar scan after normalization is less contrast compared to the adjacent lidar scans.
+In the example, the middle scan (Fig. 4b) has a wind speed spike of 15 m s^{-1} , while the reference wind speed reaches 5.8 m s^{-1} .
+The radial wind speed magnitude measured in the spike region stays below 7 m s^{-1} .
+The lidar scan after normalization shows less contrast compared to the adjacent lidar scans.

-- To preserve the uniformity between consequent lidar scans of the same subset, we perform despiking detection and removal of the spikes.
+To preserve the uniformity between consequent lidar scans of the same subset, we perform despiking - detection and removal of the spikes.
 The spikes are detected based on the wind speed value and the difference with the adjacent points.
-We delete all values higher than 30 ms^{-1} and check the remaining data for the local maximums.
-An empirically chosen wind speed difference of 7 ms^{-1} proved to be enough to designate a local maximum as a spike.
-When a spike consists of a single or double point, it is replaced by a NaN value and the resulting gap is filled by interpolation to retain the continuous wind field.
-Three or more adjacent points designated as spike are considered a noise cluster; in such cases, gap filling after removal is not - 175 performed.
+We delete all values higher than 30 m s^{-1} and check the remaining data for the local maximums.
+An empirically chosen wind speed difference of 7 m s^{-1} proved to be enough to designate a local maximum as a spike.
+When a spike consists of a single or double point, the values there are deleted, and the resulting gap is filled by interpolation to retain the continuous wind field.
+Three or more adjacent points designated as spike are considered a noise cluster; in such cases, gap filling after removal is not performed.

-Since the lidar is oriented towards the closest wind turbine, a string of missing values -a wind turbine 'shadow' -is always present in the lidar scans regardless of the wind direction.
+Since the lidar is oriented towards the closest wind turbine, a string of missing values - a wind turbine "shadow" - is always present in the lidar scans regardless of the wind direction.
 The shadow rarely crosses wind turbine wakes and does not noticeably affect the performance of the wake detection methods.
 Hence we do not perform a gap filling to remove the shadow in addition to the despiking.